-Homework: Homework and research assignments are worth 30% of your grade and will generally be due a
+Homework: Homework and research assignments are worth 30% of your grade and will generally be due a week after they are assigned at the beginning of class.
+Late homework will be not be accepted.

 We will drop your lowest two homework/research assignment grades.